hatimbenhsain/games-and-other-projects/spiderVenture/README.md

 I made the game using Processing and the Box2D library.
 The code for the platforms was taken from Daniel Shiffman's Nature of Code, but the rest was me.
 I composed the sountrack on Logic Pro X using soundfonts from EarthBound and Chrono Trigger and the Magical 8bit Plug from YMCK.
 I communicated information from Processing to my Max patch to control the soundtrack using the oscP5 library.

 During the development, I also tried teaching the spider to move efficiently using machine learning, but I didn't have time to go very far in that direction.
+The fallen, the "enemies" in the game were initially glitches in the spider's movements that I decided looked too cool to leave out.

 # photos